Sergeytata/FGSM-pytorch/README.md

 | acc@5 + FGSM (resnet18, steps=7) |  69.74%  |  ------  |    ------     |

+acc@1 and acc@5 are calculated for the attack target.

 ## Conclusion
 The adversarial transformation is effective in reducing the accuracy of the models if the weights are aviailable.
 The adversarial transformation is more effective on older models with ReLU activation functions than newer models with more complex activation functions.